Mitral valve repair: History

 In 1923 Dr. Elliott Cutler of the Peter Bent Brigham Hospital performed the world’s first successful heart valve surgery – a mitral valve repair.
-The patient was a 12-year-old girl with rheumatic mitral stenosis.
+The patient was a 12-year-old comatose girl with rheumatic mitral stenosis.

 The development of the heart-lung machine in the 1950s paved the way for replacement of the mitral valve with an artificial valve in the 1960s.
 For decades after, mitral valve replacement was the only surgical option for patients with a severely diseased mitral valve.
 However, there are some significant downsides to a prosthetic mitral valve.
 Infection of the valve can occur, which is dangerous and difficult to treat.
 Patients with mechanical heart valves are required to take blood thinners for the rest of their lives, which presents a risk of bleeding complications.
 The artificial mitral valve has an elevated risk of stroke.
 Patients with mechanical heart valves who use warfarin for anticoagulation have to be on long-term anticoagulation therapy.
 This means they must go to the clinic and have a lab blood draw done, typically once a month but more frequently if the level needs to be closely monitored until it is in the therapeutic range.
 The therapeutic range for most adults with a mechanical valve is an INR of 2.5–3.5.
 Finally, artificial tissue valves will wear out – on average lasting between 10 and 15 years, requiring further surgery at an advanced age.

 In the past two decades, some surgeons have embraced surgical techniques to repair the damaged native valve, rather than replace it.
 These techniques were pioneered by a French heart surgeon, Dr. Alain F. Carpentier.
 A repair still involves major cardiac surgery but for many patients presents the significant advantage of avoiding blood thinners and may provide a more durable result.
+However, some studies suggest that blood thinners like Warfarin can reduce a “composite of bleeding and thromboembolic complications” and potentially postoperative complications, as those taking Warfarin have shown “superior long-term survival estimates.”
 Not all damaged valves are suitable for repair; in some, the state of valve disease is too advanced and replacement is necessary.
 Often, a surgeon must decide during the operation itself whether a repair or a replacement is the best course of action.
 For patients with the most common type of mitral valve disease, termed "degenerative" or "myxomatous" mitral valve disease, repair rates are very high and long term durability is excellent.